 The core 10K Strategy, however, is more than just a simple calendar spread.
 The trick is perfecting the strike price selection and deciding upon an ideal ratio of how many near term options to write and at which strike prices (you can actually get burned if you simply buy a lot of LEAPS and then sell a matching amount of next month options all at the same strike price).

 The Paper includes several customized strategies, not just one generic "calendar spread."
-Although some of the strategies are more complex than others and some have a few moving parts, they're all accessible, easy to understand, and, most importantly, sound.
+Although some of the strategies are more complex than others and some have a few moving parts, they're all accessible, easy to understand, and, in my opinion, sound.

 In addition to the customized strategies, the White Paper is also a good primer for those new to options trading.
 It's a solid reference document — whether you're setting up a specific strategy, or you're just trying to remember which option greek does what and why it's important.
 In short, it's a pragmatic, no-nonsense education in options.